What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 How do you remove malware from your Windows PC or Laptop?

 The best way to remove malware from a Windows PC or laptop is to get yourself good antivirus software.
-We recommend using one of these top Windows antiviruses in 2024.
+We recommend using one of these top antiviruses in 2024.
 They’re all easy to set up and use and have great malware detection rates.

 Can Mac computers be infected with malware?

-Contrary to popular belief, any type of malware that can affect a Windows computer can also affect a Mac computer, including:
+Contrary to popular belief, any type of malware that can affect a Windows computer can also affect a Mac computer.
+It’s just that since Windows computers are more prevalent on the market, cybercriminals often focus on creating malware for PCs rather than Macs.

+With the rising popularity of Apple computers, however, the situation is changing rapidly, and there’s no reason to get complacent with your device’s security.
 Most antiviruses focus on protecting PCs, so you should be careful when choosing a Mac antivirus.
 I recommend Intego for Mac, which is our overall favorite antivirus for Mac in 2024.

 Is it possible for mobile devices to get infected with malware?